History

 Army ROTC is the largest officer-producing organization in the American military, having commissioned more than half a million second lieutenants since its inception.

-In April 1986, the U.S. Army Cadet Command was formed.
-With its headquarters at Fort Monroe, Virginia, Cadet Command assumed responsibility for more than 400 senior ROTC units, four regional headquarters, and the Junior ROTC with programs in more than 800 high schools.
-Cadet Command transformed the ROTC from a decentralized organization turning out a heterogeneous group of junior officers into a centralized command producing lieutenants of high and uniform quality.
+In April 1986, the United States Army authorized the creation of the U.S. Army Cadet Command.
+With its headquarters at Fort Monroe, Virginia, Cadet Command assumed responsibility for more than 400 senior ROTC units, four regional headquarters, and Junior ROTC (JROTC) with programs in more than 800 high schools.
+Cadet Command transformed ROTC from a decentralized organization turning out a heterogeneous group of junior officers into a centralized command producing lieutenants of high and uniform quality.
 An improved command and control apparatus, an intensification and standardization of training, and improvements in leadership assessment and development helped produce this transformation of pre-commissioning preparation.

-Cadet Command is also responsible for the Junior ROTC.
+Cadet Command is also responsible for JROTC.
 Today, there are over 1600 JROTC units and over 274,000 cadets.
 Both totals are historic highs.
-JROTC has an enormously positive effect on our youth helping young people from across the socio-economic spectrum.
-Cadets graduate from high school at a higher rate, have higher GPAs, and have less incidents of indiscipline than their classmates.
-Although the JROTC is a citizenship program, not a recruiting tool, JROTC graduates enter the armed forces at a much higher rate than their peers.
-The Junior ROTC is a great program, benefiting the Army, the nation, local communities, and above all, the JROTC cadets themselves.
+JROTC has an enormously positive effect on our youth by helping young people from across the socio-economic spectrum.
+JROTC is a great program, benefiting the Army, the nation, local communities, and above all, the JROTC cadets themselves.

 Texas State University ROTC History